top of page

 How do I know if my pet needs a dental?

-One of the easiest signs to notice at home is bad breath - a foul or fishy odor from the mouth is a sign that there is likely something unhealthy in the mouth!
-Other signs can be general grumpiness, dropping food, shying away from head/face pets, panting, or general restlessness.
-The only way for us to see what is going on is with an anesthetized dental procedure and full mouth x-rays.
+One of the easiest signs to notice at home is bad breath—a foul or fishy odor often indicates something unhealthy in the mouth.
+Other signs may include grumpiness, dropping food, chattering, avoiding head or face pets, panting, or general restlessness.

 5